Compare PEG & DAL Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

-Public Service Enterprise Group is the holding company for a regulated utility (PSE&G) and PSEG Power, which owns all or a share of three nuclear plans and clean energy projects.
+Public Service Enterprise Group is the holding company for a regulated utility (PSE&G) and PSEG Power, which owns all or a share of three nuclear plants and clean energy projects.
 PSE&G provides regulated gas and electricity delivery services in New Jersey to a combined 4.3 million customers.
-Public Service Enterprise Group also operates the Long Island Power Authority system.
+Public Service Enterprise Group also operates the Long Island Power Authority system under a contract extension through 2030.
 In 2022, the company sold its gas and oil power plants in the mid-Atlantic, New York, and the Northeast.

 Atlanta-based Delta Air Lines is one of the world's largest airlines, with a network of over 300 destinations in more than 50 countries.
 Delta operates a hub-and-spoke network, where it gathers and distributes passengers across the globe through its biggest hubs in Atlanta, New York, Salt Lake City, Detroit, Seattle, and Minneapolis-St. Paul.
 Delta has historically earned most of its international revenue and profits from flying passengers over the Atlantic Ocean.